Back to Results

 ...
 At its best is original and instructive and compresses a great deal of technical material into a brief and readable form.

 ... every chapter of this book offers surprising insights and is a pleasure to read – not only for academic readers or lecturers who might find the essays very suitable to discuss with students.
-The book will also be appreciated by a broader audience interested in learning more about the complex technological systems that are bound up in the artefacts surrounding us.
+The book will also be appreciated by a broader audience interested in learning more about the complex technological systems that are bound up in the artifacts surrounding us.

 Josephson draws readers into the complexities and fascinations of the study of technological history.
 A lively and provocative book.